MicrosoftDocs/bot-docs/articles/v4sdk/skills-about-skill-consumers.md

 See how to [use a dialog to consume a skill](skill-use-skilldialog.md) for a consumer that uses a dialog to manage a skill.

-## Using DeliveryMode ExpectReplies
+## Using a delivery mode of expect replies

 Bots and skills use industry-standard REST and JSON over HTTPS for communication.
-Normal activity processing flow starts when the root bot receives a post from a channel at the MessagingEndpoint.
+Normal activity processing flow starts when the root bot receives a post from a channel at the its _messaging endpoint_.
 The root bot then sends the activity on to the skill for processing.
-Replies from the skill are posted back to the root bot's SkillHostEndpoint, not the MessagingEndpoint.
+Replies from the skill are posted back to the root bot's _skill host endpoint_, not the its messaging endpoint.
 Finally, the replies are processed further or posted back to the channel by the root bot.
-This normal flow can be altered by changing the DeliveryMode of the Activity sent to the skill.
-If DeliveryMode is ExpectReplies, skills will not post back to the SkillHostEndpoint.
+This normal flow can be altered by changing the _delivery mode_ of the activity sent to the skill.
+If _delivery mode_ is set to "ExpectReplies", the skill will not post back to the skill host endpoint.
 Instead, all reply activities are serialized into the body of the response.
-The root bot then iterates over these activities, processing them similar to how they would have been processed by the SkillHostEndpoint.
+The root bot then iterates over these activities, processing them similar to how they would have been processed by the skill host endpoint.

-For information, see the [Delivery mode](https://github.com/microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md#delivery-mode) in the Activity specification.
+For information, see the [Delivery mode](https://github.com/microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md#delivery-mode) in the Activity specification.